Nov/Dec 2016

 "What's so special about first-person thought?", an international network founded by the Leverhulme Trust

-first-person thought by bringing together researchers with conflicting views on the topic.
-The Network is comprised of seven institutions facilitating large-scale collaboration of researchers seeking to understand the nature of first-person thought: University of Aberdeen, ConceptLab Oslo,
+"What’s So Special about First-Person Thought?" is an international network founded by the Leverhulme Trust and hosted by the University of Aberdeen.
+The project aims to investigate the philosophical significance of first-person thought by bringing together researchers with conflicting views on the topic.
+The Network is comprised of seven institutions facilitating large-scale collaboration of researchers seeking to understand the nature of first-person thought: University of Aberdeen, ConceptLab Oslo, Institut Jean Nicod Paris, Logos Barcelona, University of Oxford, University of St. Andrews & Tufts University.
+The project is coordinated by S. Torre (Aberdeen) and the French team is led by François Recanati, director of the Institut Jean Nicod.

 Read more about "What's so special about first-person thought?"